Skip to the main content

 • Minimum Education 4 years post-secondary

-Economic development officers must know about local industries, businesses and municipal land-use and planning legislation.
-Most employers require a post-secondary degree related to economic development, such as business administration, urban planning, marketing, communications, economics, or political science.
-They also require 1 to 5 years of related experience (such as urban development, market research, municipal affairs, or marketing and communications).
+Economic development officers must know about local industries, businesses, and municipal land-use and planning legislation.
+Employers may require a post-secondary degree related to economic development, such as business administration, urban planning, marketing, market research, communications, economics, or political science, or equivalent years of experience in the field of economic development.
+Many employers consider the certified economic developer (Ec.D) designation an asset.

 Related Education